 SUP with your pup.
 There’s plenty of room.

-In many areas of the US, SUP surfing is considered to be similar to boogie boarding or body surfing.
-According to the US Coast Guard, SUPs are classified as vessels similar to kayaks and canoes.
+In many areas of the United States, SUP surfing is considered to be similar to boogie boarding or body surfing.
+According to the U.S. Coast Guard, SUPs are classified as vessels similar to kayaks and canoes.
 Because so, SUP riders are required to wear a PFD when paddling in certain areas.